dmbarbour/glas/docs/GlasDesign.md

 The compile program must be 1--1 arity.
 Input is usually a file binary (excepting files with multiple extensions), and output is the compiled value.
 Compile-time effects are limited to loading modules and logging messages:

-* **load:ModuleName** - Response is compiled value for the indicated module, or the request may fail.
-Module names are currently strings such as `"foo"`, eliding file extensions.
-We search for the named module locally (relative to current file) then fallback to searching for a folder in GLAS_PATH.
+* **load:ModuleRef** - Response is compiled value for the indicated module, or the request may fail (e.g. if the module is not found, or could not be compiled).
+Cause of failure is not reported to the caller, but may implicitly be logged.
+Currently, two types of ModuleRef are supported:
+ * *global:String* - reference a module in the global search space, e.g. based on GLAS_PATH environment variable.
+Global modules are always represented by folders.
+ * *local:String* - reference a module in the local search space, within the same folder as the file currently being compiled.
 * **log:Message** - Response is unit.
-Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failure may occur due to missing modules, ambiguous module names, detection of cyclic dependencies, unhandled language extensions, a failed compile, etc..
-The cause of load failure can be logged for programmers to see, but is not visible to the compile program.
+The Message should be a dict, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, with fields subject to ad-hoc extension.
+Depending on runtime, if a log message is backtracked, it may still be visible via reflection APIs or a debug view.

-To support bootstrap, a compile function for a Forth-like [language-g0](GlasZero.md) is built into the Glas command line interface.
-The language-g0 module should ultimately be defined using the g0 language.
+To support bootstrap, a compiler for the Forth-like [language-g0](GlasZero.md) is built into the Glas command line interface.
+However, the language-g0 module should still be defined.

 ### Useful Languages